 Stagger the dough balls in the loaf pan.
 This creates a neat, almost braided look.

-Cover the loaves with a tea towel and allow to rise in a warm spot until they puff up over the sides of the loaf pans.
+Cover the loaves with a tea towel (you can use greased plastic wrap if you must, but I prefer a tea towel) and allow to rise in a warm spot until they puff up over the sides of the loaf pans.

 Since this brioche is risen with sourdough starter, the amount of time it takes to proof adequately varies greatly.

 If you have a really warm kitchen, they may puff up in just 2 hours!